 The recipient hasn’t attempted to sign into a Schwab account, so could not have exceeded the number of attempts allowed.

 Grammatical errors: The words Online Banking are capitalized throughout the text.
 And, if you read carefully, the text says "Please visit www.schwab.com/activate Reset Account your account" which clearly doesn’t make sense, but since most people scan emails quickly, grammatical errors that are this small usually don’t get noticed.

 They try to reassure recipients by encouraging them to confirm the email is from Schwab….. by using a link they provide.

 Look at the sixth flag; this shows the true email address displayed when you hover your mouse over any link on this page (which is a red flag in itself, what company would have all of these actions point to the same link?).
 See that the website is actually http://almall.us?
 The scammer added the words /schwab.com/ after their website’s true name in an attempt to look legitimate, but this site is anything but legitimate.

 Seeing any one of these flaws is enough to tell you the email is a phishing attempt – but what if these errors aren’t present?

-A smarter scammer could have corrected all these mistakes, including knowing the recipient’s name and email address, and masking their URL in a much more convincing manner.
-If they had done a better job there would have been nothing in the message to trigger your alarm bells – even though the email would still be fake.
+A smarter scammer could have corrected these mistakes, including knowing the recipient’s name and email address, and masking their URL in a much more convincing manner.
+If they had done a better job, there would have been nothing alarming in the message.
+But it would still be a fake.

-Applying these two actions consistently will help to protect you from online scams:
+Applying these two actions consistently will help protect you from online scams:

 If you find you are the victim of a phishing scam, change all of your passwords immediately.
-If you use the same password for multiple sites (we hope you don’t), cybercriminals could be in the process of trying to access other commonly used sites.
-Consider using a password manager in the future to lower your risk profile, and make sure you have an antivirus solution with secure web browsing features installed and up to date.
+Since most people use the same password for multiple sites (we hope you don’t), cybercriminals could be in the process of gaining access to your other accounts on commonly used sites.